vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-number-memory-exercise-with-history.md

 * 2025-04-23: 18.4 points moving average, placing me at the 99.37th
   percentile.
 My four scores since 2025-02-18 have been 19, 19, 16,
   and 19.

+* 2025-05-21: 16.2 points moving average, placing me at the 98.93th
+  percentile.
+The average is brought down partly by a couple of scores (15 and 13) during the timezone adjustment phase after travel.
+Overall, I think I am fairly steady in my performance here.